fruxefarms/FruxePi/README.md

 The basic functionalies of the FruxePi include:

-- Monitor growing climate (Temperature and Humidity).
+- Monitoring growing climate (Temperature and Humidity).
-- Chart visualizations for historical data.
+- Chart visualizations for historical temperature and humidity data.
 - Manage crops by tracking progress and time to harvest.
 - Monitor soil moisture.
-- Camera monitoring and manual photo capture.
+- Camera monitoring with periodic and manual photo capture.
-- Lighting control.
+- Manual and scheduled lighting control.
 - Fan control both manually and exception based (Temperature or Humidity thresholds).
 - Watering pump control and daily automation.
-- User management
+- User authentication and management.

 ### What do I need?